-Q: Who can nominate a student to attend the Missouri Leadership Seminar?
+Q: Who can nominate a student to attend Missouri Leadership Seminar?

-A: All Missouri high schools, both public and private, are eligible to nominate one sophomore student to attend the Missouri Leadership Seminar.
+A: All Missouri high schools, both public and private, are eligible to nominate one sophomore student (and one junior student in the year 2021) to attend the Missouri Leadership Seminar.
 Call letters are sent to each high school in early fall.
 If you did not receive a letter and would like further information, please contact firstname.lastname@example.org

 Q: I’m a parent of a sophomore student.
 How can I get him or her nominated?

-Q: How do I select a student to attend the Missouri Leadership Seminar?
+Q: I’m a counselor, how do I select a student to attend Missouri Leadership Seminar?